Meet the Oscar winner for costumes who made Black Panther look fierce

 Superhero blockbuster Black Panther has a lot to brag about.
-It's delighted critics and fans, crossed the $1 billion mark at the box office and become the first movie based on a comic book to net an Oscar best picture nod.
+It's delighted critics and fans, crossed the $1 billion mark at the box office and become the first movie based on a comic book to net an Oscar nod for best picture.

-On Sunday, it won Hannah Beachler the first Academy Award for an African-American in production design and became the first Marvel movie to win an Oscar for costumes.
+At Sunday's Academy Awards, Black Panther led to two historic firsts for African-American women: Ruth E. Carter won an Oscar for best costume design, and Hannah Beachler won an Oscar for best production design.
+(Black Panther itself became the first Marvel movie to win an Oscar for costume design -- and also picked up a third Oscar for best original score.)

-Those who've seen the movie and its Afrofuturistic-infused getups probably won't be surprised.
+Those who've seen the movie and its Afrofuturistic-infused getups probably won't be surprised by the costume win.
 The Dora Milaje special forces stomp around in warrior boots and intricately detailed red and gold leather tunics with matching gauntlets.
 Killmonger looks intimidating (and so buff) in camo pants topped by a fitted blue shirt and fierce armor.
 And T'Challa's vast array of suits and dress shirts may all be black, but each has wonderfully distinct flourishes.

 Before heading to Wakanda, Carter consulted with frequent Marvel collaborator Judianna Makovsky and other designers who'd worked with the studio.